Walk and Cycle

 On the right is the rimming stone from the smithy which was opposite.

-Rejoin Main Street up the hill past the pubs, shop and Post Office.
+Rejoin Main Street up the hill past the pubs and Post Office.

 On the left at no 24 is the West Cumberland Railway Museum, generally open 1000-1600 for a week a month (details on the West Cumberland Railway Museum Facebook page).
 Contact Peter Rooke email@example.com for more details.

-Behind Main Street on the left is the village primary school and library.
+Behind Main Street on the left is the village primary school.

 After the Outrigg junction is St Bees Methodist Church on the right, usually open every day – a plain, simple building renovated in 2000 with its shell cross.
 A place to be quiet, maybe think and pray.
 Look over the golf course to the Isle of Man.